jacksgt/btrfs-csi-driver/README.md

 ## Security Considerations

-The driver runs with `privileged: true` and `SYS_ADMIN` capability, this is required for Btrfs subvolume operations and mount operations.
+The driver runs with `privileged: true` as well as `SYS_ADMIN` and `SYS_CHROOT` capability, this is required for Btrfs subvolume operations and mount operations.
+Furthermore, to allow creating storageclasses in arbitrary locations on the node (`/var/lib/btrfs-csi`, `/mnt/data`, ...), the entire host filesystem is mounted into the plugin container.
+This also enables the container to use the host's `btrfs` CLI tool (via chroot).
 Consider using Pod Security Standards in production environments.

 ## License